codster15/Employee-pay-slip-generator/README.md

 💡 I'm passionate about creating innovative web applications that enhance user experiences, and this project is just one example of that commitment.

-🔗 You can check out the Employee Pay Slip Generator here:
+🔗 You can check out the Employee Pay Slip Generator here:  https://codster15.github.io/Employee-pay-slip-generator/

 👉 I'm always open to feedback, collaboration, and new opportunities.
-Let's connect and make the web a more beautiful and functional place together. 🌐✨ 💰💻
+Let's connect and make the web a more beautiful and functional place together. 🌐✨ 💰💻 connect with me on linkedin -www.linkedin.com/in/codster-dev-9638b1205
 #WebDevelopment #HTML #CSS #JavaScript #UserExperience #Innovation #Payroll
 ![6](https://github.com/codster15/Employee-pay-slip-generator/assets/127374043/61b412ed-e75b-4c61-aa8c-967d9f52a0b5)